AukseMaz/Tic_Tac_Toe-cypress-pipeline-demo/README.md

 ## 🚀 CI/CD with GitHub Actions

 This project uses GitHub Actions to automate testing and ensure code quality before merging changes into the master branch.
+The workflow runs on push and pull_request events targeting the master branch.

 The GitHub Actions workflow (.github/workflows/node.js.yml) performs the following steps:

-1️⃣ Triggers:

-- Runs on push and pull_request events targeting the master branch.

-2️⃣ Environment:

-- Executes on Ubuntu (latest version).
-- Uses Node.js 18.x.

-3️⃣ Build & Test Steps:

 - Checks out the repository.
 - Installs dependencies using npm ci (ensures a clean install).